sajswl/encryptonize-core/documentation/api/api-v3.1.0.md

 | `group_ids` | []string | An array of group IDs |

 ### `authz.AddPermissionRequest`
 The structure used as an argument for an `authz.AddPermission` request.
-It contains the ID of the Object the client wishes to add permissions to and the Group ID of the group to be added to the access list.
+It contains the ID of an Object and a target group ID.
+The specified group ID will be added to the access list of the specified object.
 Requires the scope `OBJECTPERMISSIONS`.

 | Name        | Type   | Description                       |
 |-------------|--------|-----------------------------------|